SDI-SoftwareDefinedInverter/TAPAS/README.md

-## SDI TAPAS - Community drives inverter - Quick-Start Guide
+## SDI TAPAS - Community Inverter - Quick-Start Guide
 Use your TAPAS board with Raspberry PI and TI InstaSPIN

 __CAUTION__